 A thirteenth village is located in Dien Bien Phu, west of Hanoi, near the border with Laos.
 Dien Bien is a mountainous province in the north-west of Vietnam and is one of the country's poorest provinces.
 The population lives mainly on agriculture, and there are many people in need, especially children.
 In 2007, SOS Children's Villages decided to set up a Village here, consisting of 14 family houses for up to 140 children, and staff accommodation including the village director's house.
 The Village was officially opened in December 2009.

 SOS Children's Village Quy Nhon opened in Vietnam in June 2011.
 Quy Nhon is the capital of the coastal province of Binh Dinh in central Vietnam.
 The village has fourteen family houses for up to 140 children.
 An SOS Nursery offers pre-school education for the youngest children.

 Thai Binh is a neglected region on the northern coastline.
 Despite recent change, families are struggling to stay afloat, suffering as a result of poor housing, inadequate education provision and patchy employment.
 We are working to keep fragile families together, helping them secure the means to support themselves and ensuring children do not end up alone.

 Many families in the central province of Gia Lai are in desperate need of support due to poor social and economic conditions.
-The severity of the situation prompted local authorities to appeal to SOS Children for our help.
+The severity of the situation prompted local authorities to appeal to SOS Children's Villages for our help.
 The result is SOS Children's Village Pleiku, our latest project in Vietnam.
-The Village is not finished yet but when it opens will offer a home to up to 140 children, alongside vital support to vulnerable families in the area.

 SOS Children's Villages of Vietnam